Supreme Court takes up major elections dispute over counting of late-arriving mail ballots

 The legal battle before the court involves Mississippi's procedures for counting late-arriving absentee ballots, but comes as the justices are considering whether to revive a Republican congressman's lawsuit challenging a similar law in Illinois.

-The Supreme Court heard arguments in that case, brought by Rep. Michael Bost, in October, though the question before it is a procedural one.ele
+The Supreme Court heard arguments in that case, brought by Rep. Michael Bost, in October, though the question before it is a procedural one.

 The court fight involving Mississippi's law, though, involves the meaning of "Election Day" and could have ramifications for the slew of states that allow for the counting of mail-in ballots that are received after the day of the election just ahead of the 2026 midterm elections.

-President Trump has often criticized mail-in voting and urged his supporters to use paper ballots, claiming that absentee voting invites voter fraud.
+President Trump has often criticized mail-in voting, claiming that it invites voter fraud.
 Mr. Trump signed an executive order in March that targets the rules for late-arriving ballots by directing the attorney general to take "all necessary action" to enforce the federal laws setting a uniform election day against states that allow for the counting of ballots received days later.
 The directive, however, has been blocked by federal courts.

 Still, Republicans in some states have sought to tighten the rules around mail-in voting, and in three states, lawmakers voted to eliminate the grace period for receiving mail-in ballots this year.